What is CTP Green Slip?

 CTP insurance is linked to the vehicle, not the owner, so if you sell your vehicle, the CTP policy will be transferred to the new owner.

 The RMS automatically notifies the CTP insurer of this change.

 Similarly, if you purchase a vehicle, the CTP insurance will already be placed with a CTP insurer.
 Remember to contact GIO with the details of your new vehicle and we can send you a Green Slip when your registration falls due for renewal.

 If you have Motor Vehicle (not CTP) Insurance with GIO and you buy a new vehicle or sell your vehicle you need to contact us to let us know.

 If you buy a new vehicle, you may wish to consider GIO for your Motor Vehicle Insurance.
 For more information about GIO Motor Vehicle Insurance please click here.

 What if I'm eligible for the RMS automatic registration renewal?

 If you are eligible for the RMS 'auto registration renewal' service offered to some Pensioners, you need to pay your Green Slip more than (8) days before the registration renewal date.
 After you pay your CTP, we recommend you check with RMS directly, to confirm if your registration has been renewed.

-^ Cover provides specific serious injury benefits to eligible drivers.
-Available on passenger vehicles, utes and vans with GVM <4.5t only.
+^Cover provides specific serious injury benefits to eligible drivers.
+Available on Class 1, 3c or 5 vehicles only.
 Drivers under 25 are not eligible unless the vehicle is comprehensively insured with GIO.
 For full details and before making any decision regarding these products read the relevant Policy terms and conditions at www.gio.com.au.